hongkangcarl/stochastic-process-generator-Cpp/README.md

 # stochastic-process-generator-Cpp
-A fast generator of stochastic s (Brownian motion and Ornstein-Uhlenbeck process) written in C++.
+A fast generator of stochastic processes (Brownian motion and Ornstein-Uhlenbeck process) written in C++.

 ## Overview
 This program can generate multiple independent stochastic processes (Brownian motion and Ornstein-Uhlenbeck process) and save the trajectories into a csv file `output.csv`.
 The program will first ask for user's inputs about the type of trajectories, how many trajectories to generate, how many data points per trajectories and what is the time step.